 One reminder, though: “All pioneering projects constructed for this merit badge must comply with height standards as outlined in the Guide to Safe Scouting.”

 So those seven-story-high wooden ramps are best left in the virtual world.

 Another thing you need to know about Fortnite is that it’s more fun when you play with friends.

-There are three main modes: solo, duo and squad (teams of four).
-In duos and squads, players use their voice headsets to communicate with each other.
+There are four main modes: solo, duo, trio and squad (teams of four).
+In duos, trios and squads, players use their voice headsets to communicate with each other.

 That makes two skills essential: a knowledge of basic compass directions and the ability to read a map.

-For example: When your teammate says “meet me at the house at 45°,” he or she wants you to head northeast.
+For example: When your teammate says “meet me at the house at 45°,” they want you to head northeast.

 Good thing you’ve earned the Orienteering merit badge.
 You’ll be the best teammate ever.

 What other merit badges belong on this list?

 Remember the rule: This is a Top 5 list, not a Top 6 or Top 7.
 If you add one, you must say which one you’d remove.